AskiaADX/ADXStudio/app/main/readme.md

 * **folderpath** Path of the project folder to open

-### menu-show-project-settings
+### menu-open-project-settings

-The `menu-show-project-settings` event is fire when the user request to display the project settings.
+The `menu-open-project-settings` event is fire when the user request to open the project settings tab.